vuex-orm/vuex-orm/README.md

 Vuex ORM can be extended via a plugin to add additional features.
 Here is the list of available plugins.

-- [plugin-search](https://github.com/vuex-orm/plugin-search) – The plugin adds a `search()` method to the vuex-orm query methods to easily filter matched records using fuzzy search logic from the [Fuse.js](http://fusejs.io) library.
+- [vuex-orm-search](https://github.com/vuex-orm/plugin-search) – The plugin adds a `search()` method to the vuex-orm query methods to easily filter matched records using fuzzy search logic from the [Fuse.js](http://fusejs.io) library.
+- [vuex-orm-apollo](https://github.com/vuex-orm/vuex-orm-apollo) – The plugin to sync the data against a [GraphQL](https://graphql.org) API via [Apollo](https://www.apollographql.com).

 ## Contribution